puremourning/vimspector/README.md

 If you just want to see the Vimspector log file, use `:VimspectorToggleLog`, which will tail it in a little window (doesn't work on Windows).

+You can see some debugging info with `:VimspectorDebugInfo`

 ## Closing debugger

 To close the debugger, use: